Dohnovan West

-Dohnovan West (born May 19, 2001) is an American football center for the Vegas Vipers of the XFL.
+Dohnovan West (born May 19, 2001) is an American professional football center for the Dallas Renegades of the United Football League (UFL).
 He played college football at Arizona State.

-Early life and high school
+Early life

-West grew up in Mission Hills, California and attended Bishop Alemany High School.
+West grew up in Mission Hills, California, and attended Bishop Alemany High School.

 College career

 West was a member of the Arizona State Sun Devils for three seasons.
 He was named Arizona State's starting center during his freshman season.
 West was named second-team All-Pac-12 Conference as a junior.
-Following the end of the season, West announced that he would be forgoing his remaining collegiate eligibility and enter the 2022 NFL Draft.
+Following the end of the season, West announced that he would be forgoing his remaining collegiate eligibility and enter the 2022 NFL draft.

 Professional career

 San Francisco 49ers

 West signed with the San Francisco 49ers as an undrafted free agent on May 2, 2022.
 He was waived on August 29, 2022.

 Vegas Vipers

-West was selected by the Vegas Vipers in the 2023 XFL Draft.
+West was selected by the Vegas Vipers in the 2023 XFL draft.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+St. Louis Battlehawks

+On January 5, 2024, West was selected by the St. Louis Battlehawks during the 2024 UFL dispersal draft.
+He signed with the team on January 30.

+Arizona Cardinals

+On August 20, 2025, West signed with the Arizona Cardinals, but was waived by the team five days later.

+Dallas Renegades

+On October 11, 2025, West signed with the Dallas Renegades of the United Football League (UFL).